auth0/docs/articles/extensions/user-import-export.md

 ### Observations

-This extension is not supported in the Appliance.
+This extension is not supported in Private SaaS implementations.